 If you think you have an eye infection, you should see your optometrist in College Station TX right away.
 While it's true that many cases of pinkeye will go away on their own within a few days, it's also possible that a sight-threatening microbe has taken hold.
 Going to the eye doctor will result in an educated diagnosis and the appropriate treatment.
 Even if it does turn out to be a case of normal pinkeye, the doctor can give you eye drops or other medications to reduce discomfort as it heals.

 If your eyes have been bothering you in any way, make an appointment with us here at Urban Optics.
 We'll fit you in right away so we can diagnose and treat the problem in a timely and effective way.
-Not only will this help your eyes heal, it will give you the peace of mind of knowing exactly what is going on with your eyes.
+Not only will this help your eyes heal, but it will also give you the peace of mind of knowing exactly what is going on with your eyes.